-Building a new home can be divided into two components: labor and material specification.
+Building a new timber frame home can be divided into two components: labor and material specification.
 Both designate the quality to which the home will be built.
-Unless you request a specific quality level, product or brand name, a builder will deliver “builder’s standard”—labor and material acceptable to most individuals and to the local building code.
+Unless you request a specific quality level, product or brand name, a builder will deliver “builder’s standard” — labor and material acceptable to most individuals and to the local building code.

-However, before you blindly accept builder’s standard, we recommend you ask for a clear explanation of their standards, as well as other options and their associated costs.
+However, before you blindly accept the builder’s standard, we recommend you ask for a clear explanation of their process, as well as other options and their associated costs.

 Shopping for a Lender